 The Vanderbilt University Department of English offers the Master of Arts , the Doctor of Philosophy , and the Master of Fine Arts degrees.
-This document describes the requirements for the M.A. and Ph.D. degrees, and outlines the responsibilities and functions of English Department faculty and graduate students enrolled in the Program (MFA students should see: http://www.vanderbilt.edu/creativewriting/description-of-program/about-the-mfa-program/ ).
+This document describes the requirements for the M.A. and Ph.D. degrees, and outlines the responsibilities and functions of English Department faculty and graduate students enrolled in the Program.
+(For information about the MFA, see http://www.vanderbilt.edu/creativewriting/description-of-program/about-the-mfa-program/)

 When changes are made in the Graduate Program, usually by vote of the faculty, all faculty members and graduate students will be informed in writing by the Director of Graduate Studies (DGS).
 Revisions to the Program are channeled to the full faculty through the Graduate Committee, which is typically composed of the DGS, four members of the Department appointed by the Chair, and one Graduate Student Representative elected by graduate students in good standing.